aneasystone/github-trending/README.md

 ## Java

+* 【2022-09-22】[mock-server / mockserver](https://github.com/mock-server/mockserver) - MockServer enables easy mocking of any system you integrate with via HTTP or HTTPS with clients written in Java, JavaScript and Ruby.
+MockServer also includes a proxy that introspects all proxied traffic including encrypted SSL traffic and supports Port Forwarding, Web Proxying (i.e. HTTP proxy), HTTPS Tunneling Proxying (using HTTP CONNECT) and…
 * 【2022-09-21】[apache / druid](https://github.com/apache/druid) - Apache Druid: a high performance real-time analytics database.
 * 【2022-09-21】[linkedin / cruise-control](https://github.com/linkedin/cruise-control) - Cruise-control is the first of its kind to fully automate the dynamic workload rebalance and self-healing of a Kafka cluster.
 It provides great value to Kafka users by simplifying the operation of Kafka clusters.
 * 【2022-09-21】[Curzibn / Luban](https://github.com/Curzibn/Luban) - Luban(鲁班)—Image compression with efficiency very close to WeChat Moments/可能是最接近微信朋友圈的图片压缩算法